nymtech/dev-portal/src/tutorials/ipfs-service-provider/preparing-sp-env.md

 ## Modifying our `tsconfig.json`.

 Copy and paste the code below into your `tsconfig.json`.
-There are a number of line changes required inside this file to make it work with our `package.json` and it will be a-lot easier to just replace the file contents.
+There are a number of line changes required inside this file to make it work with our `package.json` and it will be a-lot easier to just replace the file contents:

 ```json
 {